 - Macon: South Macon Arts Revitalization Technology, Inc.

 Outdoor chess/checkers tables and a Connect Four game were purchased and installed on the grounds of a planned community center.
-[WWL] Watch a video about this project
+[WWL] Video

 - Union City: Christian City, Inc.

 Funds helped the nonprofit’s Senior Wellness Program create ways for residents to engage in fitness activities.

 The grant supported a public awareness campaign to educate businesses and other organizations on how to better serve older adults.
 [WWL]

 Grant funds helped educate young people about the importance of age-friendly cities through an interactive exhibit at the Children and Youth Day events held at the Hawaii State Capitol.